 mountain.
 The scenery is breathtaking, .
 It was my first experience to

 ride a horse uphill and it’s very fun!

-We will pass through pine forest and vegetable fields, until we reach a field where the horses can take some rest and we can walk around to visit the temples.
-There are three temples here, we must walk up fifty something stairs to reach the highest temple.
-Whenever the day is clear we can see beautiful valley below, but I think the mist that often surrounds the mountain makes the temple looks more magical :) The other two temples is in the same level as the field.
+Whenever the day is clear you can see beautiful valley below, but I think the mist that often surrounds the mountain makes the temple looks more magical :) The other two temples is in the same level as the field.